brrrrdy/brrrrdy/README.md

 Hi, and thanks for stopping by.

-I’m a self-taught junior **web developer** with a decade of experience working in education and shaping digital platforms through **UX research, design, and product management**.
+I’m a self-taught junior **web developer** with a decade of experience working in education, publishing, and shaping digital platforms through **UX research, design, and product management**.
 I'm passionate about bridging the gap between the code and user needs, and I hope you enjoy exploring my work so far.

 ⚙️Stack: